leela-zero/leela-zero/CONTRIBUTING.md

 * The code generally avoids any pointer passing and allows non-const references for parameters.
 Still, for new code it should be preferred to a) put input parameters first b) use return values over output parameters.
 * Function arguments that wrap are aligned.
 * Member variables in a class have an m_ prefix and are private.
 Members of POD structs don't and aren't.
-* Constants and enum values are ALLCAPS.
+* Constants and enum values are ALL_CAPS.
 * Variables are lowercase.
 * Function names are underscore_case.
 * Classes are CamelCase.